COLA508/LAFVIN_Smart-Home/docs/source/Base.rst

 Step 1: Install the ESP32 development board
 ---------------------------

-Parts list: Basswood board with "A" 、ESP32 development board 、M3*8mm screws (8 PCS) 、M3*16mm copper pillars (4 PCS).
+Parts list: Basswood board with "A"、 ESP32 development board、 M3*8mm screw (8 PCS)、 M3*16mm copper pillar (4 PCS).

 The installation is shown in the following figure: